olabiyi/non-model_RNA_Seq/non_model_RNA_Seq.rst

 Setting-up the conda environments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #. **Get your organism specific ribosomal RNA sequences ready** .
-To filter out ribosomal RNA sequences, download your organism's ribosomal RNA sequences from NCBI or SILVA then pass the location of the sequence file to the -r option of `configure.sh` script described below.
+To filter out ribosomal RNA sequences, download your organism's ribosomal RNA sequences from NCBI, SILVA or any other rRNA database then pass the location of the sequences file to the -r option of `configure.sh` script described below.
 If a collection of ribosomal RNA reference sequences is unavailable for the organism of interest, you may retrieve relevant sequences from a broader taxonomic category (e.g. crustaceans) by searching NCBI Entrez with a search term like ribosomal rna[Title] OR rrna[Title] AND "Crustacea"[Organism]”.

 #. **Select your non-model organism's** `BUSCO dataset <http://busco.ezlab.org/v2/datasets/>`_ from the list provided below and pass your choice to the -b flag of `configure.sh` and `run.sh` scripts below to download and install it.